 SCOUTING: The Scouting co-ed program includes Beavers (ages 5-7), Cubs (ages 8-11), Scouts (ages 11-14), and Venturers (ages 14+).
 For more information regarding Scouting, please contact the church office at 613-733-3156 ext 229.
 Here is a Scouts Canada link that explains the programs: http://www.scouts.ca/programs/ And here is the link if they want to join: http://www.scouts.ca/join/

-SELF-HELP GROUPS: Alcoholics Anonymous (AA) meet Monday evenings (Oasis) at 8:00 pm and Thursday evenings (Twelve Steps to Serenity) at 7:30pm in person at the church throughout the year.
-For info, please call 613-237-6000.
+SELF-HELP GROUPS: Alcoholics Anonymous (AA) meet, Monday evenings (Oasis) at 8pm and Thursday evenings (Twelve Steps to Serenity) at 7:30pm, in person, at the church throughout the year.
+To find a local Ottawa AA group, click here or contact the Ottawa Area Intergroup by phone (613-237-6000) or email.

 FOOD BANK COLLECTIONS are made the first Sunday of each month.
 Donations may be placed in the box outside the Sanctuary doors.